-The use of machine learning to garner insights about the future is one of the benefits of the technology most oft cited by enterprise.
+The use of machine learning to garner insights about the future is one of its benefits most oft-cited by enterprise.
 For historians, however, its true potential lies in its ability to reveal new things the past - potential that is now being realized on a massive scale.

 There have been a number of projects conducted by historians in recent years that have leveraged data analytics.
-Real Clear Politics, for example, applied text mining tools to 34 years of state of the union addresses, starting with Ronald Reagan in 1981, to analyze their political tone.
+Real Clear Politics, for example, applied text mining tools to 34 years of State of the Union addresses, starting with Ronald Reagan in 1981, to analyze their political tone.
 They looked at the language used to chart each speech ideologically (on a left-right political scale) based on its content.
 Their analysis revealed a number of insights.
 For example, President Clinton’s speeches shifted significantly to the right during his second term, while President Obama’s speeches became more liberal.
 Another project saw two PhD students at the Stanford Literary Lab feed 2,958 19th century novels into a series of Big Data analytics tools, leveraging insights about what the semantics meant about the wider society in which they were used.
-Among their discoveries, they found that words describing action and body parts became more prevalent as the century went on, and concluded that increasing urbanization during the 19th century brought people closer together physically, which made people’s bodies and actions harder to ignore.
+They found that words describing actions and body parts became more prevalent as the century went on, and concluded that increasing urbanization during the 19th century brought people closer together physically, which made people’s bodies and actions harder to ignore.

 Tim Berners-Lee, Inventor of the World Wide Web, once said that ’Data is a precious thing and will last longer than the systems themselves.’
 The implications of this data are tremendous.
-Joan Rosés is an economic historian at the London School of Economics and Political Science, notes that as the first true modern financial center, this information ‘could help change our understanding of how financial markets work.’
-Historians have always viewed history in a way that suits them, but the objective eyes of a machine could ultimately produce a single, unassailable version of truth that could change how we view the foundations of society and drive massive changes moving forward.
+Joan Rosés, an economic historian at the London School of Economics and Political Science, notes that as the first true modern financial center, this information ‘could help change our understanding of how financial markets work.’
+Historians have always viewed history in a way that suits them, but the objective eyes of a machine could ultimately produce a single, unassailable version of truth that could change how we view the foundations of society and drive real change moving forward.